Standard Training Courses

 Certification

-Those who elect to complete the optional Level 1 Certification exam and who receive a passing score will receive their SES Level 1 Certification by email, and will be eligible to enroll in Level 2 and Level 3 certification courses.
+Those who elect to complete the optional Level 1 Certification exam and who receive a passing score will, upon completing a Level 2 Certification course, be eligible to take the Level 2 Certification exam, which if passed successfully can lead to pursuit of the highest certification level, Level 3 (Expert) Certification.